 We maintain an annual performance-based cash bonus program in which each of our named executive officers participated in 2019.
 Each named executive officer's target bonus is expressed as a percentage of base salary which can be achieved by meeting certain performance goals discussed below at target level.
-The 2019 annual bonuses for Mr. Love, Dr. Keswani and Ms. Lew were targeted at 40%, 35% and 35% of their respective base salaries.
-Mr. Love's target annual bonuse was unchanged from his 2018 level.
-Each of Dr. Keswani's and Ms. Lew's target bonuses were negotiated in connection with the commencement of their employment with the company in June 2019, and will be prorated to reflect the length of their employment during 2019.
+The 2019 annual bonus for Mr. Love was targeted at 40% of his base salary, which was unchanged from his 2018 level.
+The 2019 annual bonuses for Dr. Keswani and Ms. Lew were targeted at 35% of their respective base salaries and were negotiated in connection with the commencement of their employment with the company during 2019.
+Dr. Keswani's and Ms. Lew's 2019 annual bonuses will be prorated to reflect the length of their employment during 2019.
+In December 2019, in connection with this offering, our board of directors approved increasing the target bonuses of our named executive officers as follows for fiscal 2020, subject to the consummation of this offering: Mr. Love: 50%; Dr. Keswani: 40%; and Ms. Lew: 40%.

 For 2019, our named executive officers are eligible to earn annual cash bonuses based on the achievement of certain corporate objectives approved by the compensation committee and the board of directors.
 The goals under our 2019 bonus program were set with respect to research and development activities and corporate activities.
 Full achievement of all goals could result in up to 120% of target.
+In the case of our named executive officers other than our Chief Executive Officer, annual bonuses were also based on individual achievement, with corporate achievement weighted 80% and individual achievement weighted 20%.